 The spent fuel pools represent a reinforced concrete structure with inner metal coating and are located within the containment.
 This ensures the robustness against all external impacts and tightness in case of boiling.
 With implementation of measure D-2-6 the scope of severe accident management guidelines was extended for the SFP and for shutdown reactor states.
+Technical means are provideded (an additional pipeline to supply SFP) to ensure back up from an external source (measure FD-2-4-1, Attachment 1).

-Functionality of the control equipment during SBO
+• Functionality of the control equipment during SBO